Jay M. Robinson High School: Academics

 Robinson offers classes in all subjects required under the North Carolina Department of Public Instruction (DPI).
-Advanced Placement courses are offered in U.S. History, World History, European History, American Government and Politics, Calculus AB and BC, Statistics, Biology, Chemistry, Environmental Science, Physics, Psychology, Music Theory, Studio Art, Spanish, English Grammar and Composition, and English Literature.
+Advanced Placement courses are offered in U.S. History, World History, European History, American Government and Politics, Calculus AB and BC, Statistics, Biology, Chemistry, Environmental Science, Physics, Psychology, Music Theory, Studio Art, Spanish, English Language and Composition, and English Literature.
 Many online classes for college credit are provided by Rowan-Cabarrus Community College.
 In 2006 Robinson added an on-campus AFJROTC program.
 The school hosts broadcasting classes, with a 6-minute show airing each day.
 The marching band, named "The Pride of Robinson", won over 30 awards in 2006.

 Robinson was recognized by the North Carolina Department of Public Instruction as a "School of Distinction" under the state's ABC standards for public education for the 2005-06 school year.

 Its high school newspaper is the Paw Print, which is a member of the High School National Ad Network.